-Over the last decade, many new mechanisms have been developed as friendlier alternatives to proof-of-work, such as proof-of-stake, allowing blockchain technology to be more sustainable and scalable.
-However, the proof-of-work consensus mechanism is still the most secure one to date.
+Over the last decade, many new mechanisms have been developed as friendlier alternatives to PoW, such as Proof-of-Stake (PoS), allowing blockchain technology to be more sustainable and scalable.
+However, the PoW consensus mechanism is still the most secure one to date.
 It has been a challenge trying to solve the infamous blockchain trilemma of being decentralized, scalable, and secure.

 Instead of being owned by a centralized entity, blockchains utilize a peer-to-peer network (P2P) to store information.
 Anyone can join this network and essentially download a full copy of the blockchain.
 When this happens, their computer becomes a node in the blockchain.